-In addition, the Telesaurus' plan for its competitive nationwide LMS-M service is unique due to the Telesaurus Affiliates' complementary nationwide FCC licensed spectrum in other bands, including the majority of the AMTS 217-220 MHz multipoint) as the Commission often stated in the LMS rulemaking Orders.
-Proper LMS-M under Commission rules and intent focuses the spectrum on long-range links to vehicles on road, that is generally away from local use by Part 15 devices.
-For this, its power and time of use cannot be reduced, nor would reduction help Part 15, since that would cause shorter spacing of LMS-M network sites, likely resulting in generally more, not less, average power in the local areas of Part 15 use.
+In addition, the Telesaurus' plan for its competitive nationwide LMS-M service is unique due to the Telesaurus Affiliates' complementary nationwide FCC licensed spectrum in other bands, including the majority of the AMTS 217-220 MHz interference mitigation.
+Critical peak-hour use for wireless to vehicles is at rush hours, as opposed to other hours for Part 15 WLAN's and other systems and individual uses: this provides time separation and further resultant interference mitigation.
+For this ITS vehicular wireless, the LMS-M power and time of use cannot be reduced, nor would reduction help Part 15, since that would cause shorter spacing of LMS-M network sites, likely resulting in generally more, not less, average power in the local areas of Part 15 use.
 Progeny and the NPRM are speculating on problems that don't exist now and do not have to arise.
-But the time to deal with them in any major Commission relief effort is after due diligence and proof of a problem and proposals for practical solutions.
+But the time to deal with any problem in a major Commission relief proceeding is after proof of the problem and proposals for practical solutions based on compelling due diligence.

-Considering that the diverse public safety community does not have a history or structure to very effectively "interoperate" in wireless and other matters, radio services like LMS-M that in large part can fulfill goals of public safety entities in the US, some directly and many other indirectly, have increased importance as major augmenters to public-safety specific wireless.
-LMS-M licensees can, being private and nationwide (Telesaurus and Affiliates), can develop more quickly and over a wider area than particular public safety organizations.
-Telesaurus has plans for this in conjunction with certain Federal entities and NTIA OSM.
+8 Considering that the diverse public safety community does not have a history or structure to very effectively "interoperate" in wireless and other matters, radio services like LMS-M that in large part can fulfill goals of public safety entities in the US, some directly and many other indirectly, have increased importance as major augmenters of public-safety wireless.
+LMS-M licensees can, being private and nationwide (Telesaurus and Affiliates), develop more quickly and over a wider area than particular public safety organizations.
+Telesaurus has plans for this in conjunction with certain Federal entities including NTIA OSM.